Hug High School: History

 Hug High's first principal, Bud Garfinkle, opened the school for the 1968-69 academic year with only sophomores and juniors; the first senior class graduated in 1970.
 Hug was a three year high school until the 1972-73 academic year when freshmen were admitted as all Washoe County High Schools transitioned to four year schools.
 As Hug was founded in the late 1960s when the U.S. was undergoing intense social change and political turmoil (especially in relation to guaranteeing equal rights to all of its citizens and fighting an increasingly unpopular war in Vietnam), the events of this period contributed to the idealism of the school's first years.
 In a recent letter, Garfinkle reiterates these sentiments: "I feel as if I gave birth to a child...
 A child born at a time when our nation was wrestling with many new ideas: that all people should be treated equally, regardless of race, color or creed."
 As one of the most ethnically diverse high schools in the district, it could be said that shifts in Hug's fortunes have often provided a litmus lest to the community at large as to how far it has come to achieving these ideals.
+At the end of the 2021-2022 academic year, principal Christina Oronoz was transferred to TMCC High School, and Interim Principal Tristan McElhany was assigned as the school's primary administrator.

 Hug High School is also home to the GATE Institute, providing advanced coursework and dual-enrollment opportunities for qualified students through the district Gifted and Talented Education Program.

 Demographics

 Enrollment peaked in the early 1970s, and again in the early 1980s.
-Hug High currently has an enrollment of approximately 1,598 students in grades 9-12.
+Hug High currently has an enrollment of approximately 2,331 students in grades 9-12.

 Recent statistics on the ethnic origin of the student body of Hug High School (2021-2022 school year, with district-wide statistics in parentheses): American Indian/Alaska Native: 0.81% (1.26%), Asian: 3.19% (4.2%), Hispanic: 73.09% (41.78%), Black/African American: 3.75% (2.55%), White/Caucasian: 12.95% (42.59%), Pacific Islander 3.13% (1.4%), Two or More Races 3.07% (6.22%).

 Campus

-Its nine buildings (Academic Buildings A, B, C, and D, the Industrial Arts building, the Gymnasium, the Little Theater and Cafeteria building, the Library, the Administration building, and JROTC rifle range) are set on a multilevel series of terraces, and most are connected by covered outdoor walkways.
-The facades of most of the buildings are covered in dark green serpentine stone panels, and the equally green campus has been landscaped with a wide variety of trees and plants over the years.
-Reno's first "school on the hill," the campus offers a beautiful panoramic view of the Truckee Meadows to the south, and of the Sierra Nevada to the southwest.
-The campus has been decorated over the years with numerous murals and mosaics depicting the mascot, school colors and the letter "H" for Hug.
+The current campus consists of a three-story main building that houses all aspects of the school that students interact with throughout their day: administration, classrooms, and a cafeteria, among others.
+It utilizes a single point of access through the main office where visitors are screened before they are admitted to the building.
+There is a satellite building that houses equipment used for groundskeeping and maintenance to the west of the main building.
+Windows on the second and third floors offer views of downtown Reno, and the majority of classrooms are outward facing to allow for views of the surrounding valley and Truckee Meadows Community College to the west.